Allen-Synthesis/USB-Router/build_guide.md

 ![using an elastic band](images/bg-12.jpg)

-### 15. Now insert the lower 13mm standoff and screw it in, using two M3 screws, through both the front of the front panel, and the back of the PCB
+### 15. Now insert the lower 13mm standoff and screw it in, using two M3 screws, through both the front of the front panel, and the back of the PCB. *NOTE: If your PCB just reads 'usbr' and your standoff is M3, you will need to push the screw quite hard from the back as you turn.
+It is perfectly safe to do this, but it might require a little effort to get the screw to begin cutting its way through the hole.
+If your PCB reads 'usbr v2.0' then the hole is large enough that this isn't required*

 ![screwing in the standoff](images/bg-13.jpg)